 Of course, track testing isn't perfect - variations in temperature, humidity, or even how much coffee the driver's had, all play a role in determining how fast a car laps the Anglesey circuit.
 However, it's the best comparison we currently have and the evo Leaderboard is the place to compare those lap times side-by-side.

 Subscribe to evo magazine

 Our evo Leaderboard list of lap times from the Anglesey circuit is below.
-We've also used Bedford Autodrome and Blyton Park for some lap times - you'll find those on page 2 of this article.
+We've also used Bedford Autodrome and Blyton Park for a handful of lap times, which are also included.

 evo Leaderboard - Anglesey Coastal Circuit

 Anglesey, UK.
 GPS: 53.188372, -4.496385.
 Length: 1.55 miles

 As you'll notice, top spot on our leaderboard is occupied by a British-built favourite, the BAC Mono.
 Several perennial evo favourites make an appearance too, with the McLaren P1 taking top spot as the fastest supercar and the SEAT Leon Cupra flying the flag for the hot hatchback.
 Click on the links to find out more about the cars and watch the videos of our fast laps here...

 McLaren P1 (on P Zero Trofeo R tyres)

 Porsche 911 GT3 RS (991.2, on Pilot Sport Cup 2 Rs)

 Porsche 911 Carrera S (992)